Hyp-ed/hyped-2019/docs/guides/connecting_rockets.md

 Now you can run `./hyped` and it should work!

 ## Building Protobufs
-***Refer to [this readme file](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md) from the protobufs library***
+***Refer to [this readme file](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md) from the protobufs library***.

 **Note for Windows users:**
 Unfortunately I haven't tried building the library on Windows, and the process seems to be quite different (unless you are using cygwin or similar) so I suggest following the instructions [here](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md#c-installation---windows).
 Just make sure you download **protoc-3.6.1-win32.zip** from [here](https://github.com/protocolbuffers/protobuf/releases/tag/v3.6.1) (pretty sure using a later release is fine since they're backwards-compatible, but use 3.6.1 just to avoid any potential conflicts).

-On Linux machines, make sure the following are installed:
+On Unix machines, make sure the following are installed:
 - autoconf
 - automake
 - libtool